Zhejian-Zheng/repo-license-info/README.md

 Similar to GPL, but does not require copying copyright information

 ## CCZ
-Creative Commons Zero v1.0 Universal
+Creative Commons Zero v1.0 Universal <br>
 Give up the copyright of the work created and dedicate it to the public without making any guarantee for the code

 ## EPL